 Elevation: +1665/-1665 ft

-Route 2 – Road Long
+Route 2 – Road Long – Click Here for Full Route

-Total Miles: 66
+Total Miles: 57

-Elevation: +2622/-2622
+Elevation: +2284/-2284

 Notes on Monday Road Routes

-Monday’s 36 and 66 mile routes lead you east of Council Grove to the cities of Allen and Admire and continue to explore the rolling hills of Kansas.
+Monday’s 36 and 57 mile routes lead you east of Council Grove to the cities of Allen and Americus and continue to explore the rolling hills of Kansas.
 We are once again using Basecamp Flint Hills as our primary SAG stop.
 We encourage you to check out their little oasis along the Flint Hills Nature Trail in Allen, Kansas.
 Thanks to Darius & Amy for hosting us again.

 Allen was originally established along the Santa Fe Trail in 1854.
 Later, in order to gain railroad access, the town moved southwest 3 miles to its current location along the former Missouri Pacific Railroad line and was granted a depot.
 More history can be found here: Allen History.